karthikakuthota06-cyber/karthik_files-exceptions-errors/README.md

      The output would be :
        OSError: The file 'sample.txt' was not found.     # Using OS module.

-3. Task 2 is about adding or append the data which is taken from the user into the 'output.txt' file and display the data in the output.txt file.
+2. Task 2 is about adding or append the data which is taken from the user into the 'output.txt' file and display the data in the output.txt file.
+   The program of task 2 is present in the t8.py.
    The output would be :

      Enter text to write to the file: Hello, Python!